MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/how-to-post-payment-slips.md

     ---
 # How to: Post Payment Slips
 You must post payment slips to complete a payment transaction and to create the related financial data.
 You can post a payment slip if the payment slip's **Action Type** is set to **Ledger**.
-For more information, see [How to: Set Up Payment Steps](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-set-up-payment-steps.md) and [Payment Step Table](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/-$-t_10862-payment-step-$-.md).
+For more information, see [How to: Set Up Payment Steps](../FullExperience/-$-t_10862-payment-step-$-.md).

  Before you post a payment slip, you must create the payment slip.
-For more information, see [How to: Create Payment Slips](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-create-payment-slips.md).
+For more information, see [How to: Create Payment Slips](../FullExperience/how-to-create-payment-slips.md).

 ### To post a payment slip